 Compensation for birth injuries can come in many forms.
 If your child sustained brain damage during delivery, for example, and suffered cerebral palsy as a result, you could seek compensation to cover the costs of ongoing medical care, in-home care providers, loss of future earning capacity, and more.
 Babies born with defects or who sustain serious injuries during delivery suffer physical damage that often requires a larger financial commitment than what is required for a healthy baby.

-Factors that can influence the amount of damages a plaintiff receives include the following:
+Factors that influence the amount of damages a plaintiff can receive include the following:

 - Each element of the negligence-caused damages as proven by evidence should be taken into consideration